CJarrell/buy-bladerunner/README.md

 Have a look at the merchandise:

-- Bladrunner VHS
+- Bladerunner VHS - 1 schilling
-- Bladerunner DVD
+- Bladerunner DVD - 50 schillings
-- Baldrunner Bluray
+- Bladerunner Bluray - 75 schillings

-(how much are these?)
+You have 55 schillings at your disposal. *What will you buy?*